 While you may find aftermarket products similar in design and quality to genuine Yamaha accessories, recognize that some aftermarket accessories or modifications are not suitable because of potential safety hazards to you or others.
 Installing aftermarket products or having other modifications performed to your vehicle that change any of the vehicle's design or operation characteristics can put you and others at greater risk of serious injury or death.
 You are responsible for injuries related to changes in the vehicle.
-Keep the following guidelines in mind, keep the following guidelines in mind, as well as those provided under "Loading" when mounting accessories.
+Keep the following guidelines in mind, any at heap provided under "I and as well as those provided under "Loading" when mounting accessories.